maxbeatty/node-fetch/README.md

 <small>_(node-fetch extension)_</small>

 An operational error in the fetching process.
-See [ERROR-HANDLING.md][] for more info.
+See [error handling document][error-handling.md] for more info.

 <a id="class-aborterror"></a>